 False.
 Otherwise it will return

 True.
 Nothing fancy, but very useful.
 Especially if you are building an app on top of Grakn.

 The aggregates effectively do their computations on the results of a match query.
 This means that before doing your calculations, Grakn first has to execute the query and return the results.
-If you want to do your statistics on the whole database this soon gets not possible.
-You need something more powerful, namely Grakn analytics.
+If you want to do your statistics on large result graphs you would use a lot of resources.
+To stay efficient you need something more powerful, namely Grakn analytics.

 compute query has the form